Duality between open systems and closed bilayer systems: Thermofield double states as quantum many-body scars

-where normalization is omitted.
-As a consequence, the entanglement entropy between layers is merely the thermal equilibrium entropy for a system with the Hamiltonian $H_0$ and inverse temperature $\beta$.
-Note, however, that for other partitions the entanglement entropy can be nonthermal (see refs. \cite{langlett2022rainbow,wildeboer2022quantum} and the example below).
+where normalization is omitted.\footnote{Curiously, the reduced state \eqref{GibbsState} is a steady state of the Lindbladian $\L$.} As a consequence, the entanglement entropy between layers is merely the thermal equilibrium entropy for a system with the Hamiltonian $H_0$ and inverse temperature $\beta$.

-It is worth noting that the reduced state \eqref{GibbsState} is a steady state of the Lindbladian $\L$.
+However, for ``transverse'' bipartitions shown in Fig~\ref{fig 2}(b), the picture is completely different.
+The precise value of the entanglement entropy for such bipartitions depends on the choice of the basis underlying the duality.
+In the extreme case where each basis vector is of product form, the thermofield state \eqref{thermofield double state} factorizes for any transverse bipartition and the entanglement entropy is equal to zero.
+This is explicitly demonstrated for an exemplary system considered in what follows.

+In general, the double layer Hamiltonian \eqref{finiteTemperatureHamiltonian} is nonintegrable and non-localized (here we assume no disorder on the open system side).
+Further, zero energy is, in general, in the middle of the spectrum.
+Therefore the zero energy eigenstate \eqref{thermofield double state} possessing a zero entanglement entropy for certain bipartitions is classified as a scar~\cite{serbyn2021quantum,moudgalya2022quantum}.
+We adopt the term ``thermofield scar'' for this state.

+We remark that in some cases, even after the thermofield scar and related towers of special eigenstates discussed below are removed from the spectrum, the rest of the spectrum may not appear completely chaotic for various reasons.
+In this case the term ``scar'' applied to the eigenstate \eqref{thermofield double state} may become a misnomer, since scars are supposed to be embedded in the surrounding of chaotic eigenstates.
+With this caveat in mind, we nevertheless keep using the term ``thermofield scar'' for the sake of brevity.

+A particular case of the thermofield scar \eqref{thermofield double state} with $\beta=0$ has been recently discovered in refs. \cite{langlett2022rainbow,wildeboer2022quantum} (without using or recognizing the duality).\footnote{See also ref. \cite{cottrell2019build} where a local bilayer Hamiltonian is constructed whose ground state is approximately the thermofield double state. } It has been tagged as the EPR scar in ref. \cite{wildeboer2022quantum}, for reasons that will be clarified in the example below.
+Refs. \cite{langlett2022rainbow,wildeboer2022quantum} contain an in-depth analysis of the various features of infinite-temperature thermofield scars, including a numerical demonstration of persistent oscillations of local observables for a quantum quench.

 {\it An example.}~ Consider an arbitrary-range isotropic dissipative model of $N$ spins $1/2$ with the Hamiltonian

 $w_{ij}$ being arbitrary real coupling constants, and the dissipator of the form \eqref{finiteTemperature} with